-When Canadian consumers are caught off guard with a sudden emergency, it can push their household expenses to a tipping point.
-A recent survey by the Canadian Payroll Association says 48 per cent of Canadians are living pay cheque to pay cheque and if their pay was delayed by even one week, they would have a difficult time paying their household bills.
+When American consumers are caught off guard with a sudden emergency, it can push their household expenses to a tipping point.
+A recent survey by the American Payroll Association says 48 per cent of Americans are living pay check to pay check and if their pay was delayed by even one week, they would have a difficult time paying their household bills.

 If you do not know if you have a problem with debt management, here are some things to consider:

 - When you receive your credit card bill, you can only afford to pay the minimum payment

 - You are using your savings to pay your household bills